zhixiangxue/chak-ai/README.md

 [English](README.md) | [中文](docs/README_CN.md)

-**A multi-model LLM client with built-in context management and MCP tool integration.**
+**A multi-model LLM client with built-in context management and flexible tool calling.**

 chak is not another liteLLM, one-api, or OpenRouter, but a client library that actively manages conversation context and tool calls for you.
 Just focus on building your application, let chak handle the complexity.